-We will achieve a reduction in the number of accidental dwelling fires we attend, compared to the average attended during the last five years.
+We will reduce the number of accidental fires, compared to the average attended during the last five years.

-We will achieve a reduction in our attendance at unwanted automatic fire alarms (AFA's), compared to the average attended during the last five years.
+We will achieve a reduction in our attendance at unwanted automatic fire alarms, compared to the average attended during the last five years.

-We will achieve a reduction in the number of deliberate fires we attend, compared to the average attended during the last five years.
+We will reduce the number of deliberate fires, compared to the average attended during the last five years.

-We will achieve an average 10-minute response time for the first appliance in attendance at confirmed fires in sleeping risk premises.
-(This includes call handling, turnout and travel time.)
+We will achieve a 10 minute response time for the first appliance in attendance at confirmed fires in sleeping risk premises (This includes call handling, turnout and travel time).

-We will achieve a reduction in the number of road traffic collisions we attend, compared to the average attended during the last five years.
+We will reduce the number of road traffic collisions, compared to the average attended during the last five years.

-We will achieve a reduction in the average sickness levels compared to the average during the last five years.
+We will achieve a reduction in the average sickness levels, compared to the average during the last five years.

-We will audit 100% of all identified buildings that fall within our risk based inspection programme.
+We will audit 100% of all buildings that fall within each year of our risk based inspection programme.

-We will improve the diversity of our workforce as a whole compared to the average during the last five years.
+We will improve the diversity of our workforce as a whole, compared to the last five years.